gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 service/nginx created
 ```

-Now we can inspect the two objects we created this way:
+Now you can inspect the two objects you created before as follows:

 ```bash
 kubectl get deployment,service